 This tutorial is part of our WordPress installation and WordPress management tutorial series, where we show you how to install and manage your WordPress website or blog with no coding skills required.

-If you own a website, it’s inevitable that at some point you will need to transfer files from your computer to your server.
+If you have a website, it’s inevitable that at some stage you will need to transfer files from your computer to your server.
 This includes uploading or downloading images, media files (e.g. videos and audios), PDF documents, zipped files, even WordPress themes or plugins.

-In addition to our tutorials, we also recommend watching the videos listed in our WordPress Installation Video Tutorials section.
+In addition to our step-by-step written tutorials, we also suggest watching the videos listed in our WordPress Installation Video Tutorials section.

-- How To Transfer Files Between Your Computer And Your Web Server
+- How To Transfer Files Between Your Computer And Your Hosting Server

 - FTP (File Transfer Protocol)